scarnecchia/qa-mil-package/readme.md

 #### To View QA MIL Request Packages
 * Click the drop-down menu in the top left-hand corner
-* Choose the Request ID representing the analysis of interest
+* Choose the Request ID representing the package of interest
 * Click the "..." button
 * Select "Download" from the menu that appears